stefs304/mhclovac/README.md

 ### About
 MHCLovac is an MHC binding prediction method that focuses on physicochemical properties of peptides responsible for interaction with MHC molecules.
 This method is based on modeling physicochemical properties of peptides in a way that captures the nearest neighbor effect of amino acid residues.
-In other words, this method is based on the following hypothesis: physicochemical properties of adjacent amino acid residues have additive effect on the local properties of the peptide as a whole, and properties of a single residue affect the properties of the peptide at the neighboring positions.
+In other words, this method is based on the following assumption: physicochemical properties of adjacent amino acid residues have additive effect on the local properties of the peptide as a whole, and properties of a single residue affect the properties of the peptide at the neighboring positions.
 Using this approach each peptide is represented by a set of modeled physicochemical profiles (distributions of certain property, figure 1, upper subplots) which are further reduced to predetermined number of discrete data points to obtain discrete physicochemical profiles (figure 1, bottom subplots).
 Discrete profiles are used as input features for binding prediction models.
 This method allows for direct comparison of physicochemical profiles of peptides of different sequence lengths.